Nation Radio East Yorkshire

-Nation Radio East Yorkshire, Formerly GHR Hull & East Yorkshire and KCFM, is an Independent Local Radio station serving Kingston upon Hull and the East Riding of Yorkshire.
+Nation Radio Yorkshire, formerly GHR Hull & East Yorkshire and KCFM, is an Independent Local Radio station serving Kingston upon Hull and the East Riding of Yorkshire, which is owned and operated by Nation Broadcasting.
 This new licence was advertised by Ofcom in 2006.

 As KCFM, it was owned by the Lincs FM Group.
 In early 2019, it was sold on to Nation Broadcasting, under the licensed name of Greatest Hits Radio.
 On 19 September 2022, the licensing name agreement ended and the station became part of the Nation Radio network.

-As of December 2022, the station broadcasts to a weekly audience of 59,000, according to RAJAR.
+As of September 2024, the station broadcasts to a weekly audience of 56,000, according to RAJAR.

 Background

 KCFM was run by a local consortium – under the name of Planet Broadcasting Limited.
 In June 2009 a share exchange was agreed with the Lincs FM Group.

-Tim Jibson who was a member of the team that acquired the original Ofcom licence, was the launch director and was also the Director of Programmes until May 2009, has now moved on to the role of managing director of Adventures in Radio Ltd. Jibson had previously worked for Viking FM, and Viking Gold – subsequently known as Classic Gold, Great Yorkshire Gold, Great Yorkshire Radio, Magic 1161, Viking 2 and currently Greatest Hits Radio – and BBC Radio Humberside.
+The late Tim Jibson, who was a member of the team that acquired the original Ofcom licence, was the launch director and was also the Director of Programmes until May 2009, when he moved on to the role of managing director of Adventures in Radio Ltd. Jibson had previously worked for Viking FM and Viking Gold (later known as Greatest Hits Radio) and for BBC Radio Humberside.